Former justice of the peace charged after allegedly slapping Yankees fan

-HOUSTON, Texas (KTRK) -- While the Houston Astros and New York Yankees slugged it out in Sunday's Game 2 of the AL Championship Series, a season-ticket holder in the stands allegedly slapped fan of the visiting team in the back of the head, leading to his arrest.
+HOUSTON, Texas (KTRK) -- While the Houston Astros and New York Yankees slugged it out in Sunday's Game 2 of the AL Championship Series, a season-ticket holder in the stands allegedly slapped another fan in the back of the head, multiple times.

-According to court documents, James Warren Dinkins, 73, was charged with assault causing bodily injury.
-Dinkins attended the Astros game at Minute Maid Park when he was accused of the assault.
+James Warren Dinkins, 73, was arrested and charged with assault causing bodily injury.

-In documents, a police officer said Dinkins was arguing with the victim and, at one point during the argument, he slapped the person in the back of the head with an open hand causing pain.

-The victim went to security officers to report the incident.
-The victim, who was reportedly shaken up and teary-eyed, then spoke with police.
+"He's a big guy, with long arms so he just reached back and slapped him on the face," said Lea Menchaca, who was sitting in the same section and witnessed the incident.

+"(Dinkins) reached back and slammed him on the face, five times, like repeated five time slap," recalled Menchaca, who says the Yankees fan was attending the game with his mother.
+"As soon as that happened the mom was like, 'No you don't touch him, what are you doing?'"

+"It gets old like every time someone cheers, whether it's for the Astros or against the Astros, I get nervous," said Menchaca.
+"I don't know if this guy was going to react.
+It makes it unenjoyable for everyone around him."

+Bitolas and his mother left the game after the incident, while Yankees and Astros were still tied.
+"It just wasn't worth it," he said to us.

-A check of his prior criminal record showed that Dinkins, who is a former Montgomery County justice of the peace, was also indicted on a federal charge of conspiring to obtain approximately $120,000 in disaster relief funds by fraudulent means in 2012.
+A check of his prior criminal record showed that Dinkins was also indicted on a federal charge of conspiring to obtain approximately $120,000 in disaster relief funds by fraudulent means in 2012.
 Dinkins was accused of applying for the funds in the wake of Hurricane Ike.

+Houston Astros said it was unaware of the incident until it began getting media calls today.
+It is investigating the situation.

 Follow Miya Shay on Twitter and Facebook.